This post may contain affiliate links.

 Texas tops the nation in book bans, with many titles challenged for containing LGBTQ+ themes, racial discussions, or controversial historical perspectives.
 Over 800 books faced restrictions between July 1, 2021, and June 30, 2022.

-One striking example is the case of Gender Queer: A Memoir by Maia Kobabe.
+One striking example is Gender Queer: A Memoir by Maia Kobabe.
 Districts like Granbury have made headlines after voting to remove works like The Perks of Being a Wallflower and The Hate U Give, much to the dismay of educators and students alike.

 Florida

 According to a report by the American Library Association, Florida ranks among the top three states for book bans, with over 100 titles frequently targeted in the past year alone.
-The primary reasons behind these bans often revolve around explicit content and perceived indoctrination, with notable titles like “The Bluest Eye” by Toni Morrison and “George” by Alex Gino facing removal from school libraries.
+The primary reasons for these bans often center on explicit content and perceived indoctrination, with notable titles like “The Bluest Eye” by Toni Morrison and “George” by Alex Gino facing removal from school libraries.

 The state’s legislative moves, including the controversial “Parental Rights in Education” bill, have further encouraged calls for censorship, suggesting that books addressing sexual orientation and gender identity should be restricted.